A note on lower bounds for boxicity of graphs: Introduction and Preliminaries

-In this note, all graphs are finite, simple and undirected.\ We use $V(G)$ for the vertex set of a graph $G$ and $E(G)$ for the edge set of the graph $G$.\ These notations are also used for hypergraphs.\ The cardinality of a set $X$ is denoted by $|X|$.\ A graph is said to be {\it interval} if its boxicity is at most 1.\ The symbol $\overline{G}$ denotes the complement of a graph $G$.\ \begin{lem}[\cite{ACS14}, Lemma 3.1] The inequality $\text{box}(G)\geq \frac{|E(\overline{G})|}{|E(\overline{I_{\text{min}}})|}$ holds for a graph $G$, where $I_{\text{min}}$ is an interval supergraph of $G$ with $V(I_{\text{min}})=V(G)$ and with the minimum number of edges among all such interval supergraphs of $G$.\ \end{lem} We present a fractional analogue of boxicity that is a lower bound for the boxicity of a graph.\ A few concepts and results about (hyper)graphs are needed.\ A graph is said to be {\it cointerval} if its complement is an interval graph.\ A {\it cointerval edge covering} of a graph $G$ is a family $\mathcal{C}$ of cointerval subgraphs of $G$ such that each edge of $G$ is in some graph of $\mathcal{C}$.\ The following is a basic result on boxicity.\ \begin{thm}[\cite{CR83}, Theorem 3]Let $G$ be a graph.\ Then, $\text{box}(G)\leq k$ if and only if there exists a cointerval edge covering ${\mathcal C}$ of $\overline{G}$ with $|\,{\mathcal C}\,|=k$.\ Hence $\text{box}(G)=\min \{\,|\mathcal C| \,|\, \text{${\mathcal C}$ is a cointerval edge covering of $\overline{G}$\,}\}$. \end{thm} Our key idea for the definition of a fractional analogue of boxicity is in the way to define a hypergraph associated with a graph.\ For a graph $G$, we define the hypergraph ${\mathcal H}_G$ as follows:
+A {\it box} in Euclidean $k$-space is the Cartesian product of $k$ closed intervals on the real line.\ The {\it boxicity} of a graph $G$, denoted by $\text{box}(G)$, is the minimum non-negative integer $k$ such that $G$ can be isomorphic to the intersection graph of a family of boxes in Euclidean $k$-space.\ The concept of boxicity of graphs was introduced by Roberts \cite{Ro69}.\ It has applications in some research fields, for example, a problem of niche overlap in ecology (see \cite{Ro76} for detail).\ So far many researchers have attempted to calculate or bound boxicity of graphs with specific structure, although we do not mention them here.\ Recently, Adiga et al.\ \cite{ACS14} presented a lower bound for the boxicity of a graph as in Lemma 1.1 below, which also gives some lower bounds under various conditions on graphs.\ Those lower bounds for boxicity in addition to the lower bound in Lemma 1.2 are relatively easy to estimate by examination, but there is an example of a graph whose boxicity cannot be determined by those lower bounds (see Example 2.4 and Remark 2.5).\ In what follows, the symbol $\overline{G}$ denotes the complement of a graph $G$.\ \begin{lem}[\cite{ACS14}, Lemma 3.1] The inequality $\text{box}(G)\geq |E(\overline{G})|/|E(\overline{I_{\text{min}}})|$ holds for a non-complete graph $G$, where $I_{\text{min}}$ is an interval supergraph of $G$ with $V(I_{\text{min}})=V(G)$ and with the minimum number of edges among all such interval supergraphs of $G$.\ \end{lem} \begin{lem}[\cite{CR83}, Lemma 3] Let $G$ be a graph.\ Let $S_1=\{u_1, u_2, \ldots , u_n\}$ and $S_2=\{v_1,v_2, \ldots , v_n\}$ be disjoint subsets of $V(G)$ such that the only edges between $S_1$ and $S_2$ in $\overline{G}$ are the edges $u_iv_i$, where $i\in \{1,2,\ldots , n\}$.\ Then $\text{box}(G)\geq \lceil n/2 \rceil $ holds.\ \end{lem} The next step in Adiga's work is to discuss and focus on ``accuracy'' rather than ``simplicity'' of these lower bounds for boxicity.\ The purpose of this note is \begin{itemize} \item to review the lower bound in Lemma 1.1 for boxicity in the context of fractional graph theory, \item to introduce a fractional analogue of boxicity that will become a lower bound for boxicity, and \item to present a natural lower bound for our fractional analogue of boxicity, which works on calculation of boxicity of some graphs better than Lemma 1.1 and 1.2.\ \end{itemize} In this note, all graphs are finite, simple and undirected.\ We use $V(G)$ for the vertex set of a graph $G$ and $E(G)$ for the edge set of the graph $G$.\ These notations are also used for hypergraphs.\ A graph is said to be {\it interval} if its boxicity is at most 1.\ The cardinality of a set $X$ is denoted by $|X|$.\ A few concepts and results about (hyper)graphs are needed to present a fractional analogue of boxicity.\ A graph is said to be {\it cointerval} if its complement is an interval graph.\ A {\it cointerval edge covering} of a graph $G$ is a family $\mathcal{C}$ of cointerval subgraphs of $G$ such that each edge of $G$ is in some graph in $\mathcal{C}$.\ The following is a basic result on boxicity.\ \begin{thm}[\cite{CR83}, Theorem 3]Let $G$ be a graph.\ Then, $\text{box}(G)\leq k$ if and only if there exists a cointerval edge covering ${\mathcal C}$ of $\overline{G}$ with $|{\mathcal C}|=k$.\ Hence $\text{box}(G)=\min \{\,|\mathcal C| : \text{${\mathcal C}$ is a cointerval edge covering of $\overline{G}$\,}\}$. \end{thm}